Mohamed-Yaser12/Smart_Traffic_System_FPGA/README.md

 * A DHT11 temperature sensor is integrated to monitor ambient environmental conditions.
 * Real-time temperature readings are displayed on the FPGA's 7-segment display, while an LCD display provides additional feedback on system status.

-### ⚡ Hardware & 220V Light Control
-* A 220V LED system is used to simulate real-world traffic light conditions.
-* The FPGA handles the low-voltage control logic, which safely interfaces with the 220V vehicle and pedestrian lights via a 2-channel 4x relay module.

 ## 🔌 Hardware Components Required
 * BASYS3 FPGA board